A projector screen with holes in it

 Some general tips to keep in mind include selecting a perforation pattern that is compatible with your projector, choosing a pattern with enough holes to improve sound quality but not so many that image quality is compromised, and selecting a pattern that is easy to clean and maintain.
 Additionally, look for screens with good contrast and brightness, and ensure that they are suitable for your specific viewing environment.

-See also How to Wall Mount a Tv in Us
+See also How to Mount a Tv on Wall

 DIY methods for creating custom projector screen perforations at home